marlonbarrios/pseudo_ouroboros/README.md

+Created by **Marlon Barrios Solano**

-# Pheudo Ouroboros: The Genesis of Self Interest in Gradient Descent
+# Pseudo Ouroboros: The Genesis of Self Interest in Gradient Descent

 <img width="1479" alt="Screenshot 2025-03-09 at 4 31 52 PM" src="https://github.com/user-attachments/assets/72cc6de8-a554-4349-b71e-1b7c63be07a5" />

-**Pheudo Ouroboros** is an experimental interactive generative art project that fuses intricate visual patterns with dynamic audio synthesis.
+**Pseudo Ouroboros** is an experimental interactive generative art project that fuses intricate visual patterns with dynamic audio synthesis.
 Inspired by self-organizing systems and the iterative nature of gradient descent, this project simulates a snake-like organism that continuously evolves—mimicking the ancient symbol of eternal cyclic renewal, the Ouroboros.

 ---

 ## Overview

-Created by **Marlon Barrios Solano**

-Pheudo Ouroboros explores the intersection of art, sound, and algorithmic evolution.
+Pseudo Ouroboros explores the intersection of art, sound, and algorithmic evolution.
 The project features an autonomous, snake-like entity whose movement and aesthetics are influenced by:

 - **Organic Movement:**
   The creature’s path is generated using Perlin noise and autonomous algorithms, resulting in smooth, natural curves with behaviors like resting, edge exploration, and self-driven direction changes.